 Here are the three fits we offer:

-Our Classic Fit has a standard rise, it's relatively slim through the thigh and has a straight leg opening.
+Our Standard/Classic Fit pant has a medium rise, is relatively slim through the thigh and has a straight leg opening.
 It's definitely not baggy.
 It's the style of chinos that JFK would wear when vacationing in Martha's Vineyard.
 That's why it's called The Classic.
-This our most versatile cut and a risk-free choice, and perfect for guys who don't skip leg day at the gym.
+This is our most versatile cut and a risk-free choice, and perfect for guys who don't skip leg day at the gym.

 The is our most popular fit.
 It's a very contemporary look that shows the shape of your legs but still feels roomy enough for most men's comfort zones.
-The top of the pants sits at your natural waist, it's slim through the thigh and knee and has a narrower leg opening.
+This cut has a slightly shorter rise, is slim through the thigh and knee and has a narrower leg opening.
 If you've never tried a slim fit pant, we highly recommend it.

 This a bolder look and works really well if you have a thin build.
-This fit sits lower on the waist, is skinny through the thigh and knee and has a narrow leg opening for a more tapered look below the knee.
-A hint of stretch makes our Skinny jeans extra comfortable.
-This is a more fashion-forward look and is a fantastic look for those of us whose legs don't fill out roomier cuts.
-By no means do our Skinny Jeans look like women's leggings and the are quite flattering for the right body type.
+This fit sits lower on the waist (our shortest rise), is skinny through the thigh and knee and has a narrow leg opening for a more tapered look.
+A hint of stretch makes our Skinny Jeans extra comfortable.
+This is a more fashion-forward look and is great for those of us whose legs don't fill out roomier cuts.
+By no means do our Skinny Jeans look like women's leggings and they are quite flattering for the right body type.

-The rise: All of our pants come in a mid-rise, not too high and not too low.
-The rise (the section from the top the pants to the bottom of the crotch) really matters for both fit and style.
-For shorter men, too high of a rise makes your torso look smaller—not good if you want to appear taller.
-A rise that is too low is simply uncomfortable and wears as if your pants are about the fall off at any moment.
+The rise: All of our pants are cut with a rise we think appropriate for our guys.
+The rise is the measure from the top of the pants to the bottom of the crotch, and is important for both fit and style.
+For shorter men, too long a rise makes your torso look smaller, and can result in an exaggerated 'dad's jean' look - not good.
+A rise that is too short can be uncomfortable and result in the dreaded 'plumber's crack' - also not good.

 Dressing up?
 Slim down: If you are matching more casual pants (chinos, twills, corduroys or jeans) with a blazer, go with the slimmest cut you can.
-In business setting a more fitted look simply looks neater, or more polished.
+In business settings, a more tailored cut looks neater and more polished.
 Your blazer or sport coat subtly outlines the shape of your body, right?

 Have a few cuts in your rotation: Our team here at Peter Manning like to have a few different cuts in our rotation.
 Some of our thinner team members stick with slim or skinny pants.
-But those of us with medium-sized builds may have Classic, Slim and Skinny pants and use the different looks depending on the occasion.
-A date night might call for skinny jeans while for a Sunday brunch, we'll pull out our Slim Fits.
+But those of us with medium-size builds may have classic, slim and skinny pants and use the different looks depending on the occasion.
+Date night might call for skinny jeans while Sunday brunch just a slim cut.
 Experiment with different fits to figure out what works for your personal style.
-(Just don't go baggy!)
+Just don't go baggy!